OpenSourceEconomics/respy/docs/explanations/introduction.rst

-Over the last decades, finite-horizon DCDP models have become a popular tool to answer research questions in areas of economics such as labor economics, industrial organization, economic demography, health economics, development economics, political economy and marketing.
+Over the last decades, finite-horizon DCDP models have become a popular tool to answer research questions in areas of economics such as labor economics, industrial organization, economic demography, health economics, development economics, political economy, and marketing.

 What makes ``respy`` powerful is that it allows to build and solve structural models in weeks or months whose development previously took years.
 The design